My goal is to write about certain subjects to pique interest and hopefully help to connect some dots.

 Christian history and the brutal persecutions towards the Jews should be obvious, but most Christians avoid these historical facts.

 We have to ask ourselves,

 Christians are quick to respond that it was because God was angry with the Jews because they rejected Jesus as the Messiah.
-The New Testament is filled with stories that portray them as heartless and ruthless people.
+The New Testament is full of stories that portray them as heartless and ruthless people.
 No wonder Christians look at the Jewish people with contempt and resentment.
 Throughout history, New Testament passages have been used to incite anti-Semitism and bloodshed.